mydotey/scf/README.md

 Multiple ways can be used together!
 Each way is a configuration source.
 Each source is responsible for providing a value for a property.

-Sometimes a source cannot provide a value, provide null instead.
+Sometimes a source cannot provide a value, provide null instead. (no such property in the source)

 - The key is not recognized by the source.
-For example, key type is another strong-typed object *{ key: request.timeout, labels: { dc: aws-us-east1, app: 100000 } }*, but the source only accepts *String key*.
+For example, key type is a strong-typed object `{ key: request.timeout, labels: { dc: aws-us-east1, app: 100000 } }`, but the source only accepts *String key*.

 - The property is not configured in the source.

-- The property value in the source is of type A, but the code needs type B, and no converter <A, B> provided in the property config
+- The property value in the source is of type A, but the code needs type B, and no converter <A, B> provided in the property config.
+The source cannot convert A to B too.

 ### Configuration Manager

 A configuration manager is a configuration facade for the *Code*. *Code* gets a property from the manager, and doesn't care how/where the property is configured.

+Code can have 1 single manager or multiple managers as the need.
+Each component can have different manager.
+Manager can be shared/passed from 1 component to another as well.

 Manager provides 2 kinds of API: